 let’s call this version 2a

 This version is something of a mystery.
 My initial reaction on seeing it is that it was a pre-production model or possibly a prototype.
-There are versions both with and without a tail.
+There are versions both with and without a spiral coil.
 Also, the model in the picture above has the NCR stamped plunger which implies it was available through them.
 However, I’ve never found any ads or catalog listings for this particular version.
 Further, the quality of the zinc used in the body was abysmal and it was coupled with a squared design that tended to cause stress cracks on different parts of the stapler body.
 My opinion is that this was the precursor to the version 2 (shown next) and that it had limited availability and was never advertised.
 As the version 2 below was advertised in 1920, again this is my opinion, I believe that this model was available about 1919.
 Note that the version 2 below has a more rounded front and this would have added greater strength compared to this version. (see note 12)

 The second version of the No. 1 was introduced about 1920 and was available at least until 1921.
 It is possible that it was available a year or two before or after this time period but I cannot verify that at this time.
 However, it should be noted that due to the popularity and longevity of this stapler there was some overlap in the selling of the different versions of the No. 1 and it wasn’t unusual for stationer A to offer the first version for sale while stationer B offered the newer version.
 This weighed 1 pound 2 ounces and measured 3.875″ L x 1.938″ W x 4.438″ H. The body material was changed from iron to “nickel-plate diecast” metal.
 There were a number of improvements introduced with this version which was likely a response to the growing competition Hotchkiss had in the field of strip staplers.
 Observe also the design changes made to this version.
 It did keep the same style base, only enameled in black, the body shape changed slightly but most noticeably, again except for the base, all additional ornamentation has been removed for a much smoother and cleaner look.
 It is my belief that the introduction of the Greenfield Fastening Machine is the inspiration of both many of the mechanical improvements and also of the design changes.